Certificate in User Experience (UX) Design

 - UI designer - User interface (UI) designers work closely with user experience (UX) designers and other design specialists.
 Their job is to make sure that every page and every step a user will experience in their interaction with the finished product will conform to the overall vision created by UX designers.

-The standard minimum entry requirement for first year admission to Level 7 courses at DkIT is:
+The standard entry requirement to Level 7 courses at DkIT are:

 |School||School of Informatics & Creative Arts|